davidezordan/PerformanceBounceback/README.md

 ## Getting Started

 # Build and Test
 It's possible to test the project using Unity.
-A build targeting SteamVR and Oculus Rift is available in the "Build.zip" archive.
+A build targeting SteamVR and Oculus Rift is available in the "OculusRiftBuild.zip" archive.

 # Using Unity
 Scenes required (the order should be respected):